Planning backlog¶

 Strategic near-term backlog¶

 These items are not post-1.0 by default.
 They are strategic candidates because they make the value proposition visible and testable.
-Sprint numbers remain the source of truth for priority order; see Sprint planning.
+Sprint priority is now location-neutral; see Sprint Planning Index.

-lifecore_ros2_examples/examples/lifecycle_comparison/in the companion examples repository.[ ]
+lifecore_ros2_examples/examples/lifecycle_comparison/in the companion examples repository.[x]
 Implement the same sensor watchdog node three ways: plain ROS 2, classic ROS 2 lifecycle, and

 Rationale: This is the strongest adoption asset.
 The project should not publish broadly to ROS Discourse before the comparison example makes the value obvious.

-[ ] Link to the full comparison instead of duplicating long explanations in README.
+[x] Link to the full comparison from core-facing README/docs surfaces instead of duplicating the full walkthrough.

 Rationale: README should sell the concrete pain and point to the proof, not become the technical reference.